stnert/check_systemd/README.md

                         'user@\d+\.service'.
 For more informations see the
                         Python documentation about regular expressions
                         (https://docs.python.org/3/library/re.html).
+  --exclude-unit UNIT_NAME [UNIT_NAME ...]
+                        Name of the systemd unit that is being tested.
   --exclude-type UNIT_TYPE
                         One or more unit types (for example: 'service', 'timer')